rachaelcrook/outdoorsy/README.md

 # outdoorsy

-A demo command line tool for displaying information from a comma or tab delimited file.
+A demo command line tool for displaying information from a comma or pipe delimited file.

 You can run this tool one of two ways.